 Dr. Norman is Community Psychologist and a licensed clinical therapist.
-She is also certified in clinical trauma treatment and integrative health medicine, and holds dual licensure as a Sex Offender court evaluator and treatment provider.
+She is also certified in clinical trauma treatment, Child therapy and integrative health medicine.
+Dr. Norman holds dual licensure as a Sex Offender court evaluator and treatment provider.
 She practices in EFT (emotionally focused therapy) , Gottman Method, and utilizes bio-psycho-social attachment science as her treatment orientation.
 She has spent countless hours learning, using training and teaching attachment to couples, families, trauma survivors and graduate students.
-She is the CEO, founder, and the Clinical Director of Transformative Growth Foundation and the owner of Transformative Growth Counseling, LLC.
+She is the Clinical Director here at Transformative Growth Counseling, a nonprofit organization.
 She earned her Bachelor’s degree at DePaul University; Master’s degree in Clinical Psychology at Roosevelt University; and her PhD in Community Psychology at National Louis University.

 Using a Harm Reduction Model in the Management of Children’s Media Use.
 January 2015